apache/pulsar/faq.md

 If the subscription already existed, when you reconnect, the subscription is positioned on the last acknowledged messages from the previous session.

 ### I want a producer lock, i.e., to pessimistically or optimistically lock a specified topic, so only one producer can write at a time and all further producers know that they have to reprocess data before trying again to write a topic.
-To ensure only one producer is connected, you just need to use the same "producerName".
-The broker ensures that no two producers with the same name are publishing on a given topic.
+To ensure only one producer is connected, you need to use the same "producerName".
+The broker ensures that no two producers with the same name on a given topic are connected at the same time.

 ### Is there any work on a Mesos Framework for Pulsar/Bookkeeper at this point?
 Would this be useful?
 We don’t have anything available for Mesos/DCOS, yet nothing could prevent it.